 - Less than 2% of British directors from FTSE 150 companies are black, Asian or minority ethnic.

-The EMpower Role Model lists are a powerful reflection and celebration of the incredible achievements of the BAME (black, Asian and minority ethnic*) business community in UK, Ireland, United States and Canada.
-They are published annually, in partnership with the Financial Times, showcasing the top 100 BAME Business Leaders and top 30 BAME Future Leaders.
+The EMpower Role Model lists are a powerful reflection and celebration of the incredible achievements of the BAME (black, Asian and minority ethnic*) business community in UK, Ireland, Europe**, United States and Canada.
+They are published annually, in partnership with the Financial Times, showcasing 100 Ethnic Minority Executives, 20 Advocates and 50 Ethnic Minority Future Leaders.

-There are two categories for which you can nominate inspirational Ethnic Minority Role Models:
+There are three categories for which you can nominate inspirational Ethnic Minority Role Models:

-The 100 Ethnic Minority Leaders category will recognise 100 senior Role Models who are helping to make the workplace a more welcoming place.
+The 100 Ethnic Minority Executives category will recognise 100 senior role models who are helping to make the workplace a more welcoming place for ethnic minority employees.
 Nominees for this category will be successful senior ethnic minority executives working up to three levels from the chief executive.

-In this category, EMpower presents 30 inspirational Ethnic Minority Future Leaders.
-Role Models work at all levels of an organisation and will making a significant contribution to ethnic minority inclusion wherever they are placed in the company.
+In this category, EMpower present 50 inspirational Ethnic Minority Future Leaders.
+Role Models who work at all levels of an organisation and are making a significant contribution to ethnic minority inclusion wherever they are placed in the company.

 How does it work?

 - Nominations are submitted via the nominations page.